DudaDev/ember-ui-blocker/README.md

 		*/
     }
 ```
-In addition, you can always pass options to every method as a last argument
+* In addition, you can always pass options to every method as a last argument.
+These options will be deep-merged with the [default options](https://github.com/DudaDev/ember-ui-blocker/blob/master/addon/defaults/options.js) & the above custom options.
 ```javascript
 // app/some-route/route.js
 export default Ember.Route.extend({